 The Power of Colors

 Color is important in branding and design.
-Colors elicit a wide range of emotions, moods, and ideas.
-It’s an important part of determining what emotions you want to elicit in a customer.
+Colors elicit a wide range of emotions, moods, and ideas, and determining what emotions you want to elicit in a customer is important.

 A simple example would be how food and beverage firms prefer to use red and orange color combinations in their marketing.
 This is because it boosts the appetite and excites the taste buds.